aancw/Sipose/README.md

 Sipose
 ======

-Sipose is stands for Simple Port Scanner
+Sipose is stands for Simple Port Scanner were made using winsock and linux socket with C++ language

 Windows User :